translucentsoftware/TLJtag/README.txt

 Translucent Software (Josh Gibson) patches to JTMOD and tjtag v3.0.1
 ------------------------------------------------

-These patches were done to create a usable Arduino jtag adapter for OS X.
+These patches were done to create a usable Arduino jtag adapter for Mac OS X.
-JTMOD was designed for linux and Windows but OS X required some significant changes in order for it to properly communicate with the Arduino and not have any communication errors.
+JTMOD was designed for linux and Windows but Mac OS X required some significant changes in order for it to properly communicate with the Arduino and not have any communication errors.

 It is based heavily off the source code of JTMOD (https://github.com/zoobab/tjtag-arduino).